Foldager94/PythonProject/README.md

 ### How to install:
-This project was created within the python environment that the teacher gave out the first week of this semester: https://github.com/Hartmannsolution/docker_notebooks/ Install docker engien and use "docker-compose up --build"  in the root of the project above after you have cloned it.
+This project was created within the python environment that the teacher gave out the first week of this semester: https://github.com/Hartmannsolution/docker_notebooks/ Install docker engine and use "docker-compose up --build"  in the root of the project above after you have cloned it.
 Clone CarRecon in to the directory "notebooks".
 Everything should work as intended, since the dockerfile, from docker_notebooks, will handle the installation of the above mentioned technologies.

 ### User Guide: